-- Craft’s conditional field layouts, which make it possible to display specific tabs or fields only when precise criteria are met
+- Conditional field layouts, which make it possible to display specific tabs or fields only when precise criteria are met;

-- Craft’s Smart Sources, which are optional element index sources customized to display whatever elements meet the criteria you set
+- Custom sources, which are optional element index sources customized to display whatever elements meet the criteria you set;

 A condition is a group of one or more condition rules that, when combined, can perform a collective task like modifying an element query or matching an element.
 The rules are available for a control panel user to configure, should they decide to utilize a condition wherever you’ve made it available.

-The “condition builder” is the Htmx-powered UI framework the control panel user interacts with in their browser.
+The “condition builder” is the Htmx (opens new window)-powered UI framework the control panel user interacts with in their browser.

 Custom fields may define condition rule types to be pulled into element conditions.
-(Most included field types take advantage of this and offer examples.)
+Most built-in field types take advantage of this and are a great source of examples.

-Element types can register their own conditions and condition rules for attribute types.
+Element types also have an opportunity to register their own conditions and condition rules for native attribute types.

 At a high level, a condition rule doesn’t know anything about how it will be used.
-A base condition class does most of the work to stitch things together and define UI.
+The craft\base\conditions\BaseCondition (opens new window) class does most of the work to stitch things together and construct the appropriate UI.
 This base condition class is extended by most of Craft’s included conditions, and all of these pieces are integral parts of the condition builder framework.